 In addition to the research completed while reviewing all collection documentation, conduct preliminary background research about the creator and/or subject of the collection.
 Searching the Archives’ website and Google are a good way to start.
 A search on the Archives’ website will allow you to make connections with other collections, subjects, and names that will help inform what should be highlighted in the finding aid.
 Additional resources are available at the American Art and Portrait Gallery Library and SIL’s online databases.

-Using the SIRIS record print-out, locate and pull all the containers.
-In addition to the cubic foot boxes, there may be pams, hols, sols, OVs (oversized folders), BVs (bound volumes), and RD (rolled documents) stored in other locations.
+Using the collection location information in ArchivesSpace, locate and pull all the containers.
+In addition to the cubic foot boxes, there may be manuscript boxes, flat boxes, oversize folders, bound volumes, and rolled documents stored in other locations.
 Notify your supervisor if you are unable to locate any containers.
-Make sure that the printout captures ALL of the 852 fields (shelf locations).

-Update the SIRIS record indicating that the collection is now closed to researchers:
+Update the ArchivesSpace resource record indicating that the collection is now closed to researchers:

 Send an email to all staff informing them that you have pulled and closed the collection for processing/digitization.
-In the email, include the former box locations that were listed in SIRIS so that the Registrar can either save the space or re-allocate it.
+In the email, include the former box locations so that the Registrar can either save the space or re-allocate it.

 Create a new processing job in the Reports module of the Staff CIS.
 In the Reports module, click on the Finding Aids tab to access the link to View/Add/Edit processing jobs.
-When you add a processing job, select the collection from the drop-down menu, enter your name, the date the assignment started, the extent of the collection before processing, and link the processing job to a project or a grant, or both, if appropriate.
-If there is no link yet for your grant project, notify your supervisor.
-Detailed instructions for creating and updating processing jobs are found in the appendix of this manual.
+When you add a processing job, select the collection from the drop-down menu, enter your name, the date the assignment started, the extent of the collection before processing.

 Conduct a box-by-box physical survey and analysis of the collection.
 Take the time to become familiar with the scope, content, arrangement, and potential research value/strengths of the entire collection.
 Time spent on the survey phase is worth the effort as it will help determine a preliminary logical archival arrangement.
 However, the survey is not conducted at the item level.